CROXTOn-sys/fb_v2/DEPLOYMENT_GUIDE.md

 2. **Monitoring**: Regularly check both Vercel and Render dashboards for errors
 3. **Performance**: Consider upgrading from free tiers for production use
 4. **Security**: Don't expose sensitive information in logs or responses

+For detailed information about environment configuration, see [ENVIRONMENT_CONFIG.md](ENVIRONMENT_CONFIG.md).